Aitarget shares key lessons from Day 2 of the F8 2018 conference

-Aitarget experts joined developers from around the world in San Jose on 1 & 2 May for F8, Facebook’s annual two-day conference.
+Aitarget experts joined developers from around the world in San Jose on 1 and 2 May for F8, Facebook’s annual two-day conference.
 At the conference, developers and businesses explored the future of technology during a full slate of 50 sessions plus demonstrations.

 On day 2 the focus shifted to product innovation and major long-term investments being made in artificial intelligence (AI), augmented and virtual reality (AR & VR), and connectivity.